mosip/documentation/docs/registration-client-home-page.md

 * **Center Remap Sync**:

 * **Check Updates**:

 ### Registration Tasks
+The operator can initiate New registrations, Update UIN, Lost UIN, Correction flow.
+1. Select a language for data entry. the number of languages displayed in the UI is configurable and depends on the country.

 ## New registration
 An operator can initiate the process of registering a new applicant in the MOSIP ecosystem by filling the new registration form with the resident.
 Below are few of the processes that needs to be completed for a new registration.